Why do you need a visual content marketing strategy if you already have a content marketing strategy?

 Because this visual content strategy will help your content marketing strategy get better results.

-The Purpose of Visual Content Strategy
+The Purpose of Visual Content Marketing Strategy

 Visual content can help you stand out with your content even if you work in a boring industry.
 It will help you be noticed and get remarked by the top influencers.